apazaf/gbpn/content/en/home/hero.md

 #   label = "Learn more"

 [cta]
-  url = "/galleries/2025/"
+  url = "/register/"
-  label = "Check out the photos!"
+  label = "Register!"

 [cta_alt]
   url = "/post/2025_after"
-  label = "Read the report"
+  label = "Read the report of the 2025 edition"
 +++

-Following its millenary tradition, the 2025 edition will take place at the [Bivacco Menegazzi](https://goo.gl/maps/CRMbn2kRX38G78UF9), in the heart of the Dolomites, at the beginning of the new year.
+Following its millenary tradition, the 2026 edition will take place at the [Bivacco Menegazzi](https://goo.gl/maps/CRMbn2kRX38G78UF9), in the heart of the Dolomites, at the beginning of the new year.